-The critical judgments that the Company's management has made in the process of applying the Company's accounting policies from those involving estimations that have the most significant effect on the amounts recognized in the Company's consolidated financial statements are as follows:
+The critical judgments that the Company's management has made in the process of applying the Company's accounting policies from those involving estimations that have the most significant effect on the amounts recognized in the Company's condensed consolidated interim financial statements are as follows:

 - The assessment of the Company's ability to continue as a going concern requires significant judgment.
-The consolidated financial statements have been prepared on the basis of accounting principles applicable to a going concern. - The application of the Company's accounting policy for exploration and evaluation assets and impairment of the capitalized costs requires judgment in determining whether there are indicators or impairment under IFRS 6. - The determination of the acquisition of LRE as an asset acquisition rather than a business combination requires management judgment whether LRE met the definition of business. - The determination of the asset retirement obligation on the Maybrun Property requires management judgment on the timing and amount of remediation costs.
+The condensed consolidated interim financial statements have been prepared on the basis of accounting principles applicable to a going concern. - The application of the Company's accounting policy for exploration and evaluation assets and impairment of the capitalized costs requires judgment in determining whether there are indicators or impairment under IFRS 6 Exploration for and Evaluation of Mineral Resources. - The determination of the acquisition of LRE as an asset acquisition rather than a business combination requires management judgment whether LRE met the definition of business. - The determination of the asset retirement obligation on the Maybrun Property requires management judgment on the timing and amount of remediation costs.